graphql-markdown/graphql-markdown/docs/settings.md

 # Settings

-By default, the plugin will use the options as defined in the plugin's [configuration](/docs/configuration), but they can be overridden using CLI flags.
+By default, the plugin will use the options as defined in the [configuration](/docs/configuration), and they can be overridden using CLI flags.

 ## `baseURL`